Bill Bryson

-William McGuire Bryson (/ˈbraɪsən/ BRYE-sən; born 8 December 1951) is an American-British journalist and author.
-Bryson has written a number of nonfiction books on topics including travel, the English language, and science.
-Born in the United States, he has been a resident of Britain for most of his adult life, returning to the U.S. between 1995 and 2003, and holds dual American and British citizenship.
-He served as the chancellor of Durham University from 2005 to 2011.
+William McGuire Bryson (/ˈbraɪsən/ BRYE-sən; born 8 December 1951) is an American journalist and author who was naturalized as a British citizen in 2014.
+Bryson has written nonfiction books on topics including travel, the English language, and science.
+Bryson moved to Britain in his twenties and remained in the country for most of his adult life.
+However, he periodically returned to live in the U.S. such as between 1995 and 2003.
+He was the chancellor of Durham University from 2005 to 2011.

-In 1995, while in the United Kingdom, Bryson authored Notes from a Small Island, an exploration of Britain.
+In 1995, while in the United Kingdom, Bryson wrote Notes from a Small Island, an exploration of Britain.
 In 2003, he authored A Short History of Nearly Everything.
-In October 2020, he announced that he had retired from writing books.
-In 2022, he recorded an audiobook for Audible, The Secret History of Christmas.
+In October 2020, he retired from writing books.
 He has sold over 16 million books worldwide.
+He recorded an audiobook for Audible, The Secret History of Christmas, in 2022.

 Early life and education

 Bryson was born and raised in Des Moines, Iowa, the son of Bill Bryson Sr., a sports journalist who worked for 50 years at The Des Moines Register, and Agnes Mary (née McGuire), the home furnishings editor at the same newspaper.
 His mother was of Irish descent.
 He had an older brother, Michael (1942–2012), and a sister, Mary Jane Elizabeth.
 In 2006, Bryson published The Life and Times of the Thunderbolt Kid, a humorous account of his childhood years in Des Moines.
 In 2006 Frank Cownie, the mayor of Des Moines, awarded Bryson the key to the city and announced that 21 October 2006 would be "Bill Bryson, The Thunderbolt Kid, Day."

 Bryson attended Drake University for two years before dropping out in 1972, deciding instead to backpack around Europe for four months.
 He returned to Europe the following year with a high school friend, Matt Angerer (the pseudonymous Stephen Katz).
 Bryson wrote about some of his experiences from the trip in his book Neither Here nor There: Travels in Europe.